What’s the meaning of life? Finally… The secret revealed!

 But it also sounds like a lot of work.
-And possibly, like the kind of thing that’d have me wearing genie pants and eating lentils in some remote Himalayan village before too long.
+And possibly, like the kind of thing that’d have me wearing genie pants and eating lentils in some remote Indian village before too long.

 (Just try doing the lotus position in those $120 Diesel jeans from back when you were buying status symbols…)